pjdijxhoorn/milestone-project-2/readme.md

         1.the website is build with mobile phone and ipad in mind.
 For it is expected that most (beginning)coaches will not have something bigger then an ipad with them.
-It does work on pc. the main function of timing is build mostly for phones for it can be expected that all coaches have at least a phone. this makes it accesabilty for coaches high and there for its useability high as well
+It does work on pc. the main function of timing is build mostly for phones for it can be expected that all coaches have at least a phone. this makes it accessibility for coaches high and there for its usability high as well

 -   #### Frequent User Goals
     1. As a Frequent User, I want to see results of matches.

-       1.On the results page you can see the total match time and the time played for each player.
+       1.On the results page you can see the total match time, and the time played for each player.

     2. As a Frequent User, I want to store my team.